 Bulimia can sometimes we difficult to spot due to their body weight and height often being within the healthy BMI range.
-It is rare for a child or young person to get bulimia (although not impossible) and it is common to develop in adults from anorexia nervosa.
+It is rare for a child or adult to get bulimia (although not impossible) and it is common to develop in adults from anorexia nervosa.
 Here are some signs that an individual may be living with bulimia:

 The sooner the person with bulimia is diagnosed, the quicker they can be treated by our team of experienced mental health nurses, psychologists and dietitians.
 The quicker the person receives treatment the higher the their likelihood of recovery is.